-This is a case study of Android app development and promotion.
+This is a case study of Android app development & marketing.

 We were able to achieve roughly 4 million downloads in 2 years and our income from simple banner ads was 300$ a day.
 The growth was totally organic.